In search of the lost tree: Hardness and relaxation of spanning trees in temporal graphs: Bi-spanners of small size

-($\to$) If there is a solution of size $k$ to \textsc{Set Cover}, then a bi-spanner of size $3n+2m+k+3$ can be built as follows: for each $s_i$ selected in the solution, keep the edge $vs_i$ (remove the others).
-For each $u_j$, keep an edge to one of the $s_i$ that contains it and that is selected in the solution (remove the others).
-Then all $u_j$ are still biconnected to $v$.
+($\Rightarrow$) If there is a solution of size $k$ to the \textsc{Set Cover} instance~$I$, then a bi-spanner of size $3n+2m+k+3$ can be built as follows: for each $s_i$ selected in the solution, keep the edge $vs_i$ and remove all edges~$vs_j$ for which the set~$S_j$ is not part of the solution.
+For each $u_j$, keep an edge to one of the $s_i$ for which set~$S_i$ contains~$u_j$ and that is selected in the solution.
+Remove all other edges between the~$s_i$ and~$u_j$ vertices.
+Then all $u_j$ are still bi-connected to $v$.
 This makes $k+n$ edges, plus the above required edges, which is $3n+2m+k+3$ in total.

-($\gets$) If a bi-spanner of size $3n+2m+k+3$ exists, then it contains at least the above required edges, which implies that only $k+n$ edges overall are kept between $v$ and vertices of $S$ and between vertices of $S$ and vertices of $\mathcal{U}$.
-The fact that each vertex in $\mathcal{U}$ remains biconnected to $v$ implies that at least one edge is kept for each of them to a vertex of $S$, which makes at least $n$ edges, and that the corresponding nodes in $S$ still share an edge with $v$.
-There are at most $k$ such edges, thus there exists a subset of $S$ of size at most $k$ that covers all the nodes in $\mathcal{U}$.
+($\Leftarrow$) If a bi-spanner of size $3n+2m+k+3$ exists, then it contains at least the above required edges, so in total only $k+n$ edges overall are kept between $v$ and vertices of ${\cal S}$ and between vertices of ${\cal S}$ and vertices of $\mathcal{U}$.
+The fact that each vertex in $\mathcal{U}$ remains bi-connected to $v$ implies that at least one edge is kept for each of them to a vertex~$s_i$ for some set~$S_i\in {\cal S}$, which makes at least $n$ edges, and that the corresponding vertex~$s_i$ still shares an edge with $v$.
+There are at most $k$ such edges, thus there exists a subset of ${\cal S}$ of size at most $k$ that covers all the nodes in $\mathcal{U}$. \lncsqed \end{proof}